 Once you have entered names, SPSS will automatically complete a number of other specifications for each variable by using a set of defaults.
 Some of the defaults may not be appropriate for the data but they can easily be altered.
 The Variable View for this example might now look something like:

 Because of the limit on the number of characters used in a variable name, the names can sometimes be rather cryptic.
 For example, the ‘Summer_consumption’ and ‘Winter_consumption’ variables don’t provide the complete picture about the nature of the variables in the example above.
-Adding some extra labeling, though, can make all the difference.
+Adding some extra labelling, though, can make all the difference.
 To add this extra information in the Variable View, go to the column headed Label and enter labels for any variables that require them (the maximum number of characters is 256).
 Note that when working with data exported from Qualtrics the variable labels will automatically be the questions, but you can adjust these if wished.

 Do this for the ‘Children’, ‘Summer_consumption’, ‘Winter_consumption’ and ‘Consumption_reduction’ variables for this example.
 The Variable View might now look something like: